Can you mail me an information packet and/or application materials?

 When is the application deadline?

-The application deadline is typically in early January for admission in fall semester.
+The application deadline is December 15 for admission in the following fall semester.
 All materials must be post-marked before the deadline.
-The deadline for admission in fall 2014 is December 1, 2013.
+The deadline for admission in fall 2017 is December 15, 2016.

 Can I include samples of my work (i.e., published newspaper articles, journal articles, etc.) with my application?

-Applicants may submit supplementary application materials.
+Applicants to the Professional MA program must submit a writing sample.
+All other applicants may submit supplementary application materials but are not required to do so.
 Please limit any supplementary materials to 10 printed pages.
 Please do not submit CDs, DVDs, etc.

 Do I need to have experience in the field or an undergraduate degree in Journalism and Mass Communication?